With the light layer you can lighten your scene.

 When using a picture layer as the floor, use the 3D in background style.

-Stencil shadows, or volume shadows, can render shadows on all surfaces of other layers, but are slower, can't handle transparent textures and morphing effects and the shadows are rendered incorrectly if the camera stands in the shadow.
+Real shadows (also known as stencil or volume shadows), can render shadows on all surfaces of other layers, but are slower, can't handle transparent textures, can't handle morphing effects and the shadows are rendered incorrectly if the camera stands in the shadow.

-In contrast to projected shadows, stencil shadows need other layers to generate shadows.
+In contrast to fast shadows, real shadows need other layers to receive the shadow.
 And the layer that receives the shadow must write to the depth buffer.
 For example, picture layers must use the 3D in 3D space style to receive shadows.

 The light position of the point light.
 By putting the light close to the surface you can simulate a spotlight.